AxisAndAllies/rts/README.md

     - accuracy (% to hit)
     - healing per turn
   - write state to file, load from file...
+  - [x] fix unit wiggle on move (slow down if going to overshoot move target)

 - MID priority